joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 In the next section, we will show how we can also join with the `ingredients` table to directly get the ingredient names.

-Having to use the table names in our query repeatedly is cumbersome.
-SQL provides a shorthand for giving the tables a nickname:
+Having to use the full table names repeatedly in our query is cumbersome.
+SQL provides a convenient shorthand where we can give each table a nickname:

 ```sql
 SELECT b.ingredient_id